prakash-O4/magiccommits/README.md

 ```sh
 pip3 install magiccommits
 ```
-Before you can use MagicCommit, you'll need to configure it with your OpenAI API key.
+Before you can use MagicCommits, you'll need to configure it with your OpenAI API key.
 If you haven't already, you can retrieve your API key from [OpenAI](https://platform.openai.com/account/api-keys) (Note: You may need to create an account and set up billing).

 **Set the OPENAI_KEY**
  ```bash